boriskieffer/ComHunt/README.md

 - Sort by comment length, like count or publication date
 - Dark mode support

+## Supported comment types :
+- Youtube Video
+- YouTube Post
+- YouTube Shorts

 ## TODO
-- Bug fixes for YT Posts
 - More CPU-efficient highlighting implementation

-- YouTube Posts support
-- Support for Youtube Shorts (0%)
+# Known issues
+- Highlight may bug
+- Comment "search box" may not appear
+- On video change, transcript will sometimes append a "undefined" transcription, which will make the comment search input inresponsive due to exception